WebRTC-Thesis-Unina/RTC_Attacks/public/labs/1_2_sip_spoofing_dos_freeswitch/README.md

 - Upgrade to a patched version (e.g. 1.10.7 or later).
 - In configuration, set ```auth-messages = true``` so that SIP MESSAGE requests require authentication.

-## How to reproduce the issue - DoS via SIP Flood
+## 2. How to reproduce the issue - DoS via SIP Flood
+In this case no registration is required.

+Because the server must allocate resources to process each registration, memory is exhausted and the FreeSWITCH container crashes.
+### Step 2.1: Exploit the vulnerability

-In the second scenario, from the attacker container, run:
+Access the attacker container and run:
 ```bash
 python3 dos-sipflood.py <IP_VM>
 ```